 If you don't have a strong credit profile, you may be wondering what your chances are of getting approved for a card.
 Unfortunately, it's difficult to say because credit card issuers don't disclose their eligibility criteria publicly.
 However, here are some tips for improving your chances of getting your next credit card:

 - Improve your credit: If your credit isn't in great shape, consider working on improving it before you apply for a new account.
 Check your credit report to see which areas need work and address them as quickly as possible.

 - Apply within your credit range: Rewards credit cards are appealing, but most of them require good or excellent credit (that's a FICO credit score of 670 or higher).
 If your credit isn't quite there yet, focus on cards that market to people who are working on building their credit.

-- Don’t give up: If you’ve had a credit card application declined recently, it can be easy to take it personally or get discouraged.
-In some cases, you may be able to call and ask them to reconsider.
-If they won’t, just because one card issuer denied you, it doesn’t mean all of them will.
-While it’s best to avoid applying for multiple credit cards in a short period, don’t be afraid to apply again in the future.
+- Don't give up: If you've had a credit card application declined recently, it can be easy to take it personally or get discouraged.
+Sometimes you can call and ask them to reconsider.
+If they won't, just because one card issuer denied you, it doesn't mean all of them will.
+While it's best to avoid applying for multiple credit cards in a short period, don't be afraid to apply again in the future.